 The programme is fully accredited by the Society of Chartered Surveyors Ireland.

 In direct response to the unprecedented demand for Quantity Surveying graduates, DIT has announced the re-opening of this part-time degree in September 2016 in partnership with local industry.
 The 2015 report issued by the Society of Chartered Surveyors Ireland (SCSI) , Employment Opportunities and Skills Requirements in Construction and Property Surveying 2014-2018, called for the constant collaboration between industry, SCSI and third level institutes in order to ensure the skill levels of the graduates fits the requirements of the real world.

 DIT in partnership with a number of house-hold employers in the Irish construction industry are work closely together to ensure to launch of a new look part-time degree in September 2016.
 This course will appeal to school leavers, mature students and to applicants who possess a FETAC level 5 award in a construction related skill area or equivalent.
 It is envisaged that students will be assisted in seeking employment on a full-time basis in a construction or engineering company and attend college one day week.
 A particular feature of the programme will include a “Work Related” learning component.
 The module aims to provide students with the opportunity to formally record and reflect on their experience in the workplace and undertake a work-related project.

-- Irish Leaving Certificate with passes in six subjects, with a minimum of 2 at H5 to include Mathematics (O6/H7) and either Irish or English.
-At least two of the subjects must be at Grade C3 or higher on higher level papers or equivalent qualifications.
-Ideally applicants should be in appropriate employment within a construction related business.
+- Irish Leaving Certificate with passes in six subjects, with a minimum of 2 at H5 to include Mathematics (O6/H7) and either Irish or English (O6/H7).
+Applicants must be in appropriate full-time employment as a trainee Quantity Surveyor within a construction related business.

 - Applicants must submit their application direct to DIT and not through the CAO.